 !
 Important: ATM access

 Not all ATM’s in Japan are designed to accept international credit and debit cards, regardless of the issuer or whether they are Mastercard or Visa.
 Traveller’s often find themselves in a spot of bother and unable to withdraw their money, especially in locations outside of major cities.
 Consider exchanging cash before you go just in case there is not a suitable ATM nearby when you arrive at your destination.
-The best ATM’s to look out for are called Japan Post Bank and Seven Bank, commonly found in post office’s and Seven Eleven stores – and in popular tourist destinations.
+If you must use an ATM in Japan, the best ATM’s to look out for are called Japan Post Bank and Seven Bank, commonly found in post office’s and Seven Eleven stores.
 If you are travelling to a ski resort town such as Niseko or Hakuba, you are likely to have extremely limited access to an ATM and it is worth considering cash for this part of your holiday.
-Click here for more information on Japan Post Bank locations, withdrawal limits and service hours.
-If you are looking to exchange Japanese Yen in Perth, Exchange Now offer highly competitive exchange rates and zero fees for all exchanges – Click here to order your Yen online.
+If you are looking to exchange Japanese Yen cash in Perth, not all exchange providers are created equal.
+Exchange Now offer highly competitive exchange rates and zero fees for all Japanese Yen cash exchanges.

 Japanese Yen cash